-An administrator who has completed five (5) or more years of service to the District may retire at or after age fifty-five (55).
-Time must be continuous, credible years of service and will not include years as a substitute or temporary employee.
+Employees who have completed ten (10) or more years of service to the District may retire at or after age fifty-five (55).
+Time must be credible years of service and will not include years as a substitute or temporary employee.